Presidency of Woodrow Wilson

-Woodrow Wilson's tenure as the 28th president of the United States lasted from 4 March 1913 until 4 March 1921.
-He was largely incapacitated the last year and a half.
-He became president after winning the 1912 election.
-Wilson was a Democrat who previously served as governor of New Jersey.
-He gained a large majority in the electoral vote and a 42% plurality of the popular vote in a four-candidate field.
+Woodrow Wilson served as the 28th president of the United States from March 4, 1913, to March 4, 1921.
+A Democrat and former governor of New Jersey, Wilson took office after winning the 1912 presidential election, where he defeated the Republican candidate, incumbent President William Howard Taft, and the Progressive candidate, former president Theodore Roosevelt.
 Wilson was re-elected in 1916 by a narrow margin.
 Despite his New Jersey base, most Southern leaders worked with him as a fellow Southerner.
+Wilson suffered from several strokes late into his presidency and was succeeded by Republican Warren G. Harding, who won the 1920 election in a landslide.

 Wilson was a leading force in the Progressive Movement.
 During his first term, he oversaw the passage of progressive legislative policies unparalleled until the New Deal in the 1930s.
 Taking office one month after the ratification of the 16th Amendment of the Constitution permitted a federal income tax, he helped pass the Revenue Act of 1913, which introduced a low federal income tax to replace revenue lost in lower tariff rates.
-The income tax soared to high rates after the U.S. entered the world war in 1917.
+The income tax soared to high rates after the U.S. entered World War I in 1917.
 Other major progressive legislation passed during Wilson's first term included the Federal Reserve Act, the Federal Trade Commission Act of 1914, the Clayton Antitrust Act, and the Federal Farm Loan Act.
-With the passing of the Adamson Act — which imposed an 8-hour workday for railroads - he averted a threatened railroad strike.
+With the passing of the Adamson Act—which imposed an 8-hour workday for railroads—he averted a threatened railroad strike.
 Concerning race issues, Wilson's administration reinforced segregationist policies for government agencies.
 He became deeply involved with a moralistic policy in dealing with Mexico's civil war.
-Upon the outbreak of World War I in 1914, Wilson maintained a policy of neutrality, and sought to broker a peace agreement between the belligerents.
+Upon the outbreak of World War I in 1914, the United States remained neutral and sought to broker a peace agreement between the Allies and Central Powers.